neivv/aice/Documentation.md

     * 0x1000 Uninterruptable order
     * 0x2000 nobrkcodestart active
     * 0x4000 Has creep that should disappear (Only set on dead units when lot of creep is disappearing)
-    * 0x8000 Under disruption web (BW recalculates this each frame; writing from iscript may end up being useless if the recalculation code is ran between write and unit attacking)
+    * 0x8000 Under disruption web (BW recalculates this each frame; writing from iscript makes the unit able to fire if the flag is cleared immediately before the attack opcode like fireweapon)
     * 0x00010000 Can turn?
     * 0x00020000 Reacts?
 "Intelligent"?
     * 0x00040000 Unstacking